CalinRadoni/CalinRadoni.github.io-Jekyll/_posts/2023-01-23-Bash_Loop_Options_Arguments.md

 #date-modified: 2020-mm-dd
 excerpt_separator: <!--more-->
 categories: [ "System Administration" ]
-tags: [ "Bash", "Bash options", "Bash arguments", "Bash parameters"]
+tags: [ "Bash", "Bash options", "Bash arguments" ]
 ---

 This way of handling command line options and arguments is flexible and allows processing of long options (--help) not only single-letter options (-h).<!--more-->